 Name and Municipality of Residence Independent Financially Literate Relevant Education and Experience Mary Ritchie Edmonton, Alberta Y Y Ms. Ritchie is President and Chief Executive Officer of Richford Holdings Ltd., an accounting and investment advisory services company.
 Ms. Ritchie is a member of the Canadian Institute of Chartered Accountants, and a Fellow of the Institute of Chartered Accountants of Alberta.
 Ms. Ritchie is a member of the Independent Review Committee of RBC Global Asset Management.
 She is also a member of the Board of Directors of Industrial Alliance Ltd. and Enwave Corporation.
 Jack C. Lee Calgary, Alberta Y Y Mr. Lee is President of Facet Resources Ltd., a private investment company.
-Mr. Lee is currently Lead Director of Sprott Inc. and Chairman of Ithaca Energy Inc., both TSX listed companies.
+Mr. Lee is currently Lead Director of Sprott Inc., a TSX listed company.
 Mr. Lee is also the Executive Chairman of the board of Gryphon Petroleum Corp., a private oil and gas company.
-Prior thereto he was Chairman of Canetic Resources Trust and Chairman, President and Chief Executive Officer of Acclaim Energy Trust.
+Prior thereto he was Chairman of Ithaca Energy and Canetic Resources Trust as well as Chairman, President and Chief Executive Officer of Acclaim Energy Trust.
 Mr. Lee has a Bachelor of Arts and a Bachelor of Commerce degree and holds an ICD.D designation from the Institute of Corporate Directors.
 Gary Patterson Kelowna, British Columbia Y Y Since June 2003 Mr. Patterson has been the President and Chief Executive Officer of GAP Financial Ltd., a British Columbia based company which provides financial and business advisory services to corporations.
 Mr. Patterson is managing director of DRI Capital Inc., a private fund manager.
 Mr. Patterson was previously on the board of trustees of Art In Motion Income Fund and SUMMIT Real Estate Investment Trust and the board of directors of EarthFirst Canada Inc. and Seacliff Construction Corp.
 Mr. Patterson is a Fellow of the Institute of Chartered Accountants of British Columbia.

-Name and Municipality of Residence Independent Financially Literate Relevant Education and Experience Robert Bertram Aurora, Ontario Y Y Robert Bertram is a Corporate Director.
+Robert Bertram Aurora, Ontario Y Y Robert Bertram is a Corporate Director.
 In December 2008 he retired as the Executive Vice President of Ontario Teachers' Pension Plan Board ("Teachers"), a position he held from 1990.
 Prior to Teachers, Mr. Bertram spent 18 years at Telus Corporation, including roles as Assistant Vice President and Treasurer.
 Mr. Bertram is currently the Chair of the Strategic Committee of Glass Lewis, LLC, a director of The Cadillac Fairview Corporation, a member of the Independent Review Committee for the Strathbridge Asset Management family of funds, a director of Black Spruce Exploration Corp., a private oil and gas company, and a director of several not-for-profit boards and societies including, the Canadian Foundation for Governance Research.
 Mr. Bertram previously held director roles with Maple Leafs Sports and Entertainment, AltaLink, Nexen Inc., and Morguard Mortgage Investment Corp.